rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 {{I-D.ietf-nmop-yang-message-broker-integration}} describes an architecture for how YANG datastore telemetry, e.g., {{RFC8641}}, can be integrated effectively with message brokers, e.g., {{Kafka}}, that forms part of a wider architecture for a *Network Anomaly Detection Framework*, specified in {{I-D.ietf-nmop-network-anomaly-architecture}}.

-This document specifies "YANG Push Lite", an lightweight alternative to Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}}.
-YANG Push Lite is a separate YANG datastore telemetry solution, which can be implemented independently or, if desired, alongside {{RFC8639}} and {{RFC8641}}.
+This document specifies "YANG Push v2", an lightweight alternative to Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}}.
+YANG Push v2 is a separate YANG datastore telemetry solution, which can be implemented independently or, if desired, alongside {{RFC8639}} and {{RFC8641}}.

-At a high level, YANG Push Lite is designed to solve a similar set of requirements as YANG Push, and it reuses a significant subset of the ideas and base solution from YANG Push.
-YANG Push Lite defines a separate data model to allow concurrent implementation of both protocols and to facilitate more significant changes in behavior, but many of the data nodes are taken from YANG Push and have the same, or very similar definitions.
+At a high level, YANG Push v2 is designed to solve a similar set of requirements as YANG Push, and it reuses a significant subset of the ideas and base solution from YANG Push.
+YANG Push v2 defines a separate data model to allow concurrent implementation of both protocols and to facilitate more significant changes in behavior, but many of the data nodes are taken from YANG Push and have the same, or very similar definitions.

 The following sections give the background for the solution, and highlight the key ways that this specification differs from the specifications that it is derived from.

-## Background and Motivation for YANG Push Lite
+## Background and Motivation for YANG Push v2

 A push based telemetry solution, as described both in this document and also the YANG Push solution described by {{RFC8639}} and {{RFC8641}}, is beneficial because it allows operational data to be exported by publishers more immediately and efficiently compared to legacy poll based mechanisms, such as SNMP {{RFC3411}}.
 Some further background information on the general motivations for push based telemetry, which equally apply here, can be found in the *Motivation* (section 1.1) of {{RFC8639}} and the Introduction (section 1) of {{RFC8641}}.
 The remainder of this section is focused on the reasons why a new lightweight version of YANG Push has been specified, and what problems is aims to solve.